apache/dolphinscheduler/docs/docs/en/guide/installation/pseudo-cluster.md

 # Deploy user, use the user you create in section **Configure machine SSH password-free login**
 deployUser="dolphinscheduler"
+# whether the installation user has sudo permission
+sudoEnable=true
 ```

 ### Modify `dolphinscheduler_env.sh`